asayers/tailsrv/README.md

 Non-features:

-* **Seeking**:  A client can't control the session once tailsrv has begin sending data.
+* **In-band session control**:  A client can't communicate with tailsrv one it has begun sending data.
 Therefore, if you need to seek to a different point in the log, you must hang up and start a new connection.
-* **Multiplexing**:  You can't multiplex data from multiple files across the same TCP connection; it's strictly one-file-per-connection.
+* **File multiplexing**:  You can't multiplex data from multiple files across the same TCP connection: it's strictly one-file-per-connection.
 If you want to stream multiple files, open multiple connections.
 * **Fault tolerance**:  If you need writen data to remain available when your log server dies, just replicate it to another machine which is also running tailsrv.
 (If you have two machines physically next to each other, how about